holehouse-lab/PIMMS/README.md

 * Added sanity check to ensure `EXTRA_CHAIN` is only valid if a restart file is provided
 * Added sanity check to restart file to ensure chain sequence string and chain position list are the same length.
 * **Added freeze chain functionality**:
 	*  Freeze chain functionality enables one or more chains in the simulation to be frozen in place.
 Chains are identified by their chain ID.
-In PIMMS, each chain is deterministically assigned a unique ID based on the input order (i.e. number of chains, order chains are defined using `CHAIN` keyword, use of restart file, and `EXTRA_CHAINS` keyword).
+In PIMMS, each chain is deterministically assigned a unique ID based on the input order (i.e. number of chains, order chains are defined using `CHAIN` keyword, use of restart file, and `EXTRA_CHAIN` keyword).
 	*  To define chains to be frozen, the `FREEZE_FILE` keyword lets you define the path to a 2-column file that describes what should be frozen, referencing by this chain ID (see `FREEZE_FILE` keyword).
 	*  To make it easy to figure out this mapping, we also included a `WRITE_CHAIN_TO_CHAINID` keyword which if set to True means PIMMS writes a file mapping the chain ID to each chain so you can manually work out which chainID you want to use.
 	*  Added documentation (both here and internally) for the FREEZE file keywords.